-Join Dr. Tony Abbott at Enterprise Museum or online for a lecture and exhibit about Bartram's naturalist explorations and experiences with people encountered in the late 1700s in Volusia County.
+Dr. Tony Abbott presented a lecture and exhibit about Bartram's naturalist explorations and experiences with people encountered in the late 1700s in Volusia County.
 William Bartram, one of America's first naturalists, came to West Volusia County 255 years ago with his father and alone in 1774.
 This lecture tells the story of his encounters with the culture of Native and Black residents.
 This event is presented by the St Johns River-to-Sea Loop Alliance as part of the River to Sea Nature and History Corridor project supported by a Community Project grant from Florida Humanities.
 This event is part of the Lost History Week from March 15 - 21 that includes lectures, exhibits and a virtual tour.

 William Bartram is known as America’s first native-born natural historian.
 His explorations and writings cover flora and fauna, interaction with European settlers, and Native American culture including extensive and under-recognized positive descriptions of Native Americans in the South.
 The contemporary omission of Bartram’s extensive, positive descriptions of Native Americans in the South relegates them to the margins of history at a time when they were politically powerful, thus perpetuating a culture of denial regarding their forced removal.